Blowback (intelligence): France and the Central African Empire

+Iran

+The 1953 Iranian coup d'état was orchestrated against the Prime Minister of Iran Mohammad Mosaddegh by the United States and the United Kingdom along with pro-Pahlavi forces in order to put the pro-Western Shah Mohammad Reza Pahlavi and new Prime Minister Fazlollah Zahedi into power to establish a pro-Western stronghold in the Middle East.
+In the ensuing 25 years of Pahlavi's rule, the state's secret police and intelligence agency SAVAK oppressed thousands of political dissidents with surveillance, torture, and murder.
+The combined effects of this repression contributed to a climate of fear that destroyed secular political alternatives and drove opposition elements of the regime into mosques.
+The future Supreme Leader of Iran Ruhollah Khomeini capitalized on the opposition increasingly turning to Shi'ite mosques and religious networks with influential sermons that were smuggled into the country on cassette tapes or printed to organize the disenfranchised and disenchanted Iranian public against the Pahlavi regime.
+Islamic clerics and students would finally rise up in the 1979 Iranian Revolution and establish the current Islamic Republic of Iran under the leadership of Khomeini.
+This state quickly became extremely hostile to the Western world and broke ties with the United States and its allies.

 Syria and ISIS

 During the Syrian Civil War, the United States and Saudi Arabia supported and aided anti-Assad armed groups.
 Some of those groups later shifted loyalty to ISIS.

 Abkhazia and Chechnya

 Russian military intelligence helped recruit, arm and organise volunteers from across the North Caucasus to fight alongside Abkhaz separatists in the War in Abkhazia (1992–1993).
 The volunteers were organised under the banner of the Confederation of Mountain Peoples of the Caucasus, and included Shamil Basayev, Ruslan Gelayev and Umalt Deshayev.
 The contingent's leader, Musa Shanibov, incited ethnic violence against Georgians in Abkhazia.

 The year after the Abkhazia war concluded, the First Chechen War begun, and many of the men who had volunteered in Abkhazia took up arms against Russia.
 Besayev, Gelayev and Deshayev each led contingents made up of Chechen former volunteers, who were known as "Abkhaz battalions," due to their history.
 They helped to defeat Russia during that war, before suffering a defeat themselves in the Second Chechen War.

 Gelayev sought refuge in Georgian territory during 2001-2002.
 In 2001 he led an assault on separatist Abkhazia on behalf of Georgian interests, sometimes referred to as the Kodori crisis, thus fighting against the same forces whom he had fought alongside a decade earlier.
 Gelayev's presence in Georgia was the proximate cause of the Pankisi Gorge crisis.

 Many Chechen volunteers subsequently regretted their prior involvement in the Abkhazia war.
 All three of the Chechen military leaders that emerged from the volunteer units created by Russia were ultimately killed by Russia itself.